cdoge25/ecommerce-data-pipeline/README.md

 days, the average delivery time is 9,14 days.
 From start to end (purchasing to receiving), the process took 12,41 days on average.
 - 8,11% of orders were late.
-One key takeaway is that the delivery time does affect the customers’
+One key takeaway is that the delivery time does affect the customers'
 satisfaction: the slower the delivery time, the lower the review score.
-That’s why we will need to look at specific sellers, cities or states that are having delivery problems.
+That's why we will need to look at specific sellers, cities or states that are having delivery problems.

 ![](https://github.com/cdoge25/ecommerce-data-pipeline/blob/main/assets/dashboard/7.png)